zwhitchcox/narkjs/README.md

 [James Moore](https://www.youtube.com/channel/UC4nNCN49Fxexd30qtbzPDkg) For your amazing video tutorials on JSON Web Tokens, RethinkDb, and Koa

 [John Papa](https://github.com/johnpapa/angular-styleguide) For giving me the knowledge of how to structure apps in a consistent, logical way

+[Mean.io](http://mean.io) For giving me the basic knowledge of how to create a framework